-Recap: Hike and Nude Swimming in New Jersey
+Recap of Our Nude Swimming and Naked Hike in New Jersey

-Hike & Nude Swimming on a HOT Summer Day
+Nude Swimming and Naked Hiking on a Hot Summer NJ Day

 Guest blog by: Christopher Walter